trade-copilot/ape-ai-docs/Use-Cases/Investor/Beginner/sector-allocation-strategy.md

 ---

-## Using Money to Analyze Sectors
+## Using Money Monty to Analyze Sectors

 ### Sector Health Check

 **Prompt:**
 ```
-Hey Money, can you give me a health check on the [SECTOR] sector?
+Hey Money Monty, can you give me a health check on the [SECTOR] sector?

 Analyze:
 1. Recent performance (YTD, 1-year, 3-year returns)